ashlynmcgarry/professional-readme-generator/README.md

 ## Contributing

+If you want to contribute to the project and make it better, please feel free.

+## Credits

 Starter code for this project was taken from [coding-boot-camp/potential-enigma](https://github.com/coding-boot-camp/potential-enigma).
+Assistance for this project was also provided by the AI Xpert Learning Assistant within Bootcamp Spot.
+This assistance included answering questions, explaining concepts, debugging code and providing examples.

 ## Tests